An apicoectomy is a surgical procedure in which the tip of a tooth root is removed. It is usually performed after a failed root canal.

 During the operation the dentist will cut and lift the gum away from the tooth so the root is easily accessible.
 The infected tissue is removed along with the last few millimeters of the root tip.
 The tooth will be examined at this time, and if it is cracked or fractured, the apicoectomy will not continue and extraction will be recommended.

-To complete the apicoectomy, the final 3 to 4 millimeters of the tooth's canal may be cleaned and filled.
-The cleaning usually is done under a microscope using ultrasonic instruments.
-An X-ray of the area is taken before suturing the tissue back in place.
+To complete the apicoectomy, the final 1 to 4 millimeters of the tooth’s canal may be cleaned and filled—a procedure called a retrofill.
+The cleaning may be done with ultrasonic instruments, or with a basic dental drill.
+This preparation used to be filled with dental amalgam, but other dental restorative materials are now also used.
+An X-ray of the area is taken before suturing the tissue back into place.

 Recovery is usually uneventful, but ice packs may be recommended to keep the swelling down.
 All soreness and swelling should be completely gone within two weeks.

 If the root canal surgery isn’t successful, the tooth will likely need to be extracted.